 6) USB-Interface (serial over USB).

 The controller board is under the machine bed.
 An external control box is additionally necessary.
-It contains the facility supply, the air pump, reservoir, and a pressure reduction valve for the compressed gas.
+It contains the facility supply, the air pump, the reservoir, and a pressure reduction valve for the compressed gas.

 3.8 Automatic Feeder

-Next, Feeder system of the DIY pick and place machine starts to consider.
+Next, the Feeder system of the DIY pick and place machine starts to consider.
 An automatic feeder bank has tons of benefits compared to a pin-driven feeder.
-And the common goal was to make the plan more simple
+And the common goal was to make the plan simple

 The best thanks to advance the tape is to finish up the tape only.
 The matter is the way to detect the position of the tape.